The science behind email newsletters that get action

 - Keep it short.
-People are busy and have short attention span, so get to the point quickly.
-You want your readers to take an action, so tell them as soon as possible what that is.
+People are busy and have a short attention span, so get to the point quickly.
+You want your readers to take action, so tell them as soon as possible what that is.

 - Make sure your text is readable, particularly for those reading on a mobile.
 Make your text large enough: 22 point for titles and at least 14 point for the main text.